coder/code-server/ci/README.md

 - [./steps/publish-npm.sh](./steps/publish-npm.sh)
   - Grabs the `npm-package` release artifact for the current commit and publishes it on NPM
 - [./steps/publish-docker.sh](./steps/publish-docker.sh)
-  - Grabs the `release-packages` release artifact for the current commit and builds a docker image with it and publishes that onto docker hub
+  - Grabs the `release-packages` release artifact for the current commit and builds a docker image with it and publishes that onto docker hub with the correct tag and updates latest